Can more than one color be printed at the same time?

 Relief printing can involve as many colors as one wants.
 The more colors that are added, the more time it takes to carve the blocks and print them.
 Printers can get magical by overprinting certain colors, creating new colors.
 This is a great way to add colors without adding more printing blocks.

 How many prints can I have?

 That all depends on how big you want the edition to be.
-I can print as many as you want, within reason.
+We can print as many as you want, within reason.
 100 or less is common.